🌑️ General Weather Overview

 Tanzania has a warm tropical climate with regional variations.
-Coastal areas and islands like Zanzibar are hot and humid, while the northern highlands and safari parks are cooler due to higher elevations.
+Coastal areas and islands like Zanzibar are hot and humid, while the northern highlands and safari parks are cooler due to elevation.

 Perfect for wildlife viewing and safari activities.